aws/karpenter-provider-aws/website/content/en/preview/tasks/deprovisioning.md

 - Keep in mind that a small NodeExpiry results in a higher churn in cluster activity.
 So, for example, if a cluster brings up all nodes at once, all the pods on those nodes would fall into the same batching window on expiration.

+- Pods without an ownerRef (also called "controllerless" or "naked" pods) will be evicted during voluntary node disruption, such as expiration or consolidation.
+A pod with the annotation `karpenter.sh/do-not-evict: true` will cause its node to be opted out from voluntary node disruption workflows.
 {{% /alert %}}

 * **Node deleted**: You could use `kubectl` to manually remove a single Karpenter node: